Director, Nonprofit Funding and Fiscal Solutions

 Ms. Vardatira holds a Master in Theological Studies (M.T.S.) from Harvard Divinity School and a bachelor's degree from Smith College.

-Ms. Bouvier earned a master’s degree in public health, with a concentration in community health education from East Stroudsburg University of Pennsylvania.
-She received a bachelor's of arts from Vassar College.
+Ms. Bouvier earned a master's in public health with a concentration in community health education from East Stroudsburg University of Pennsylvania and a bachelor's of arts from Vassar College.

-Brittany Sinclair previously worked as a development associate for Eaglebrook School, where she maintained the donor database, supported the Annual Fund and Capital Campaigns, and developed relationships with key constituents.
-She also worked for several years at the UMass Library as the library business manager where she developed a working knowledge of UMass practices and systems.
-Outside of her work with the Institute, Ms. Sinclair also volunteers as regional director for SheJumps, a non-profit organization dedicated to increasing female participation in the outdoors.
+Brittany Wolcott previously worked as a development associate for Eaglebrook School, where she maintained the donor database, supported the annual fund and capital campaigns, and developed relationships with key constituents.
+She also worked for several years as the business manager at the UMass Library where she developed a working knowledge of UMass practices and systems.
+Ms. Wolcott also volunteers as regional director for SheJumps, a non-profit organization dedicated to increasing female participation in the outdoors.

 Mrs. Wolcott earned a master’s in resource administration and management from the University of New Hampshire and a bachelor’s in business from Champlain College.